Make a Donation

-In March 2019, the six of us started to meet to discuss the possibility of launching a Community Land Trust in the Marches.
+In March 2019, six local residents met to discuss the possibility of launching a Community Land Trust in the Marches.

 Background to the establishment of the Middle Marches Community Land Trust

-The project was called ‘Stepping Stones’ and in 2015 one of us, Richard Keymer, undertook a contract for Natural England and the National Trust to carry out a scoping study for the project.
-This study was able to build on a long history of landscape scale and community based projects in the area, most recently a Landscape Partnership Scheme in the Stiperstones and Corndon area, funded by the Heritage Lottery Fund.
+The project was named ‘Stepping Stones’ and in 2015 Richard Keymer undertook a contract for Natural England and the National Trust to carry out a scoping study for the project.
+This study was able to build on a long history of landscape scale and community-based projects in the area, most recently a Landscape Partnership Scheme in the Stiperstones and Corndon area, funded by the Heritage Lottery Fund.

 The objectives of the Stepping Stones Project are to:

 - Improve the ecological viability and climate resilience of the habitats and species on the Long Mynd and Stiperstones through better ecological connectivity (stepping stones and corridors) between these two important sites.

 - Increase populations of the special wildlife species of the Shropshire Hills.

 - Help buffer the two sites from change by increasing the extent of important habitats found on and around the Long Mynd and the Stiperstones and by improving the conservation management of neighbouring land and land between the two sites where possible.